ayin32/ayin32/README.md

 - 👋 Hi, I’m @ayin32
 - 👀 I’m interested in learning new coding languages!
-- 🌱 I’m currently learning Java and html!
+- 🌱 I’m currently learning ruby at Le Wagon Melbourne!
 - 💞️ I’m looking to make new connections and learn new things :)
-- 📫 How to reach me

 <!---
 ayin32/ayin32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.